 - Unpretentious theme with no phony frills

 - Individual pieces with many one-of-a-kinds because of the natural character

 - Natural colors with no garish elements

 The best way to describe eclectic is unexpected.
 It’s the type of style that is all about you.
-Of all the master bedroom styles, it is the one with no predefined form.
+Of all the primary bedroom styles, it is the one with no predefined form.

 Most styles have what may be considered classic elements.
 They invoke a certain mood.
 Eclectic is the polar opposite.

 There are no rules for lines, texture, or color palettes.
 You can think of it as a living scrapbook.
 You create it by filling your space with the pieces that tell your story.

 You can combine mementos of pleasant memories with accessories of things you want like a vacation in the south of France.
 This style walks a fine line between cluttered and purposeful.
 You’ll need a unifying element or color to make it work without appearing disorganized.

 For example, you can find a few signature pieces in your favorite color to tie everything together.
 Think of blue throw pillows, lampshade, and a painted closet door.

 - Mix and match accessories and design features